 Interestingly enough, however, if we constrain the mix to exclude gold, we get

 Copper was able to pinch hit for gold to a small extent, at the cost of somewhat lower overall return and higher volatility.
+A higher Treasury allocation was also required.
 Regardless the implication is that the addition of some physical commodity to a portfolio of stocks and bonds can improve portfolio efficiency.
 Stocks and bonds alone were never really a complete balanced portfolio.

 Next let’s expand our time frame to the end of last week.